jEdit-editor/jEdit/misc/clojure/README.txt

 an elegant laziness I perhaps doom future maintainers to editing two files.
 Mea culpa.
 Feel free to patch in a project.clj file or whatever.

-Regarding instructions for Windows, Mac, whatever.
+Regarding instructions for Windows, macOS, whatever.
 Please feel free to add some.